aldostrof/PythonCodebase/multiprocess_debug_code/README.md

 put yourself in the right environment.

-* Open an integrated terminal into the active workspace by going to View>Command Palette> then type "Terminal: Create New Integrated Terminal (In Active Workspace) and run the main.py file with command:
+* Open an integrated terminal into the active workspace by going to View>Command Palette> then type "Terminal: Create New Integrated Terminal (In Active Workspace)" and run the main.py file with command:
 ```console
 $ python main.py